-terday afternoon I hurried through cleaning up the dinner dishes and stepped over to Neighbor S- to see if his wife Peggy was as well as mout be expected, and hear what they called the baby.
+1 Article written by Lincoln for the Sangamon Journal in ridicule of James Shields, who, as State Auditor, had declined to receive State Bank notes in payment of taxes.
+The above letter purported to come from a poor widow who, though supplied with State Bank paper, could not obtain a receipt for her tax bill.
+This, and another subsequent letter by Mary Todd, brought about the "Lincoln-Shields Duel." expected, and hear what they called the baby.
 Well, when I got there and just turned round the corner of his log cabin, there he was, setting on the doorstep reading a newspaper.
-"How are you, Jeff?" says I. He sorter started when he heard me, for he hadn't seen me before.
+"How are you, Jeff?" says I. He sorter started when he heard me, for he had n't seen me before.
 "Why," says he, "I'm mad as the devil, Aunt 'Becca!"
-"What about," says I; "ain't its hair the right color?
-None of that nonsense, Jeff; there ain't an honester woman in the Lost Townships than" --- "Than who?" says he; "what the mischief are you about?"
+"What about?" says I; "ain't its hair the right color?
+None of that nonsense, Jeff; there ain't an honester woman in the Lost Townships than"-"Than who?" says he; "what the mischief are you about?"
 I began to see I was running the wrong trail, and so says I, "Oh! nothing: I guess I was mistaken a little, that's all.
-But what is it vou're mad about?"
+But what is it you're mad about?"